DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

         * Phyiscal Security
     * Conduct regular training and testing
     * Use IR Service Providers to fill gaps
+        * Testing Types
+            * Read-through
+                * ask each team member to review their role in the plan
+            * Walk-through
+                * known as tabletop
+                * gather the team together to discuss the plan
+            * Simulation
+                * scenerio based testing of the incident reponse plan
+                * may evolve into pen tests
 * Communictions Plan
     * include internal and external communications
     * limit external to trusted parties